Home

 What are the ages of the students at The Acting School?

-The ages of students at The Acting School range from 18 - 65+.
+The ages of students at The Acting School range from 18 and up.
 Under certain conditions, determined on an individual basis, persons under 18 may be admitted with the permission of their parent or guardian, the course instructor and the Executive Director.

 I would like to enroll in the Conservatory Training Program.
 How do I do this?